 Originally named Thompson Ramo and Wooldridge Inc after a merger in 1958, it was later shortened to TRW.
 The company was mostly known for aerospace, automotive, and credit reporting and was listed 57th on the Fortune 500 list in 1986.
 TRW was acquired by Northrop Grumman Corporation in 2002 and is a reminder that all good things eventually come to an end.

 2001 contract - Photo of Clock Recovery Module front and rear without covers.
 As a contractor, I received this interesting design task to update and repackage their existing clock recovery design into this VXI form factor to support their new ground station receiver product line.
-The module supported 4 symbol rates, 1600, 800, 400 Msps, with the last slot unused.
+The module supported 4 symbol rates with the last slot unused.
 The design supported multiple modulation formats with stringent phase noise and Eb/No acquisition requirements.
-Fortunately I had the assistance of a board layout person along with a mechanical engineer for packaging (D. Kubo, et al).
+Fortunately, I had the assistance of a board layout person along with a mechanical engineer for packaging (D. Kubo, et al).

 1998 - I was one of several recipients for the 1998 Chairman's Award for Innovation.
 This photo is of a much younger me at the TRW headquarters in Cleveland Ohio with then CEO Joe Gorman.
 They treated us quite well and it was a memorable occasion.